Group Therapy In New Jersey

 Another difference between individual psychotherapy and group therapy can be seen in the topics of discussion.
 Sometimes, what a person may discuss in a one-on-one therapy session may be different than what he or she talks about in a meeting.

 Also, certain types of therapy approaches may be involved in one type of setting without being present in another.
 For example, cognitive-behavioral therapy (CBT) may be an approach that is used in individual therapy.
-But, group therapy models may not rely as heavily on this approach.
+However, group therapy models may not rely as heavily on this approach.

 What Distinguishes Group Therapy From Self-help and Support Groups?